abilian/lab.abilian.com/docs/Tech/Cloud/The 12 Factor App.md

 The 12 Factor App methodology addresses both technical and operational challenges in application development, combating software erosion and enabling scalable, manageable services.
 It marks a departure from traditional, monolithic architectures towards distributed, cloud-native solutions, drawing from real-world practices for modern application development and promoting a culture of innovation.

-Understanding and applying The 12 Factor App principles is crucial for developers, operations teams, and business leaders as cloud computing dominates the tech landscape.
+Understanding and applying The 12 Factor App principles is crucial for developers, operations teams, and business leaders as cloud computing keeps on expanding.
 This document will explore the methodology's history, its core principles, and provide real-world examples for modernizing applications.

 ## History and Evolution